On the origin of globular clusters in a hierarchical Universe: The simulation and the galaxy formation model

 For the analysis presented in this paper, we have used only a small fraction (about 10~per~cent) of the entire volume of the Millennium Simulation.
 On the basis of previous work, we consider this sub-volume representative (it includes a few of the most massive haloes that can be identified in the entire simulation volume).
 In addition, we have used the same parameter set adopted in \citet{Hirschmann_etal_2016} with only one modification: in our published reference model, we had assumed that galaxies at the centres of haloes with masses below $5\times 10^{10}\,{\rm M}_{\sun}$ would inject most of the newly synthesized metals (95~per~cent) directly into the hot gas phase.
-This modification had been included in previous work focused on faint satellites of our Milky-Way \citep{DeLucia_and_Helmi_2008} to better reproduce their metallicities.
+This modification had been included in previous work focused on faint satellites of our Milky-Way \citep{Li_Yang-Shyang_Helmi_2010} to better reproduce their metallicities, and was motivated by results of hydro-dynamical simulations of dwarf galaxies \citep{MacLow_and_Ferrara_1999}.
 While not affecting significantly galaxy (and GC) properties on larger scales, it does enter a critical resolution regime for the dark matter simulation used in this work: the particle mass is $m_{\rm p}=8.6\times10^8\,{\rm M}_{\odot}$, which means that a halo of $5\times10^{10}\,{\rm M}_{\odot}$ is resolved with only about 40 particles.
-Therefore, in this work we assume that all new metals are immediately mixed with the cold gas in the disc, and explicitly show when this has some influence on our model predictions.
+Therefore, in this work we assume that all new metals are immediately mixed with the cold gas in the disc, and explicitly show when this has some influence on our model predictions (see Section~\ref{sec:basicdistr}).